dileepkanumuri/dileepkanumuri/README.md

 - 💬 Ask me about the intersection of technology and finance -->
 - 👋 Hi, I’m @dileepkanumuri, an Ex-Software Engineer at EY and currently pursuing Masters in Data Science.
-- 👀 Besides, I’m highly interested in Statistics & Analytics.
+- 👀 Besides, I’m highly interested in System Design & Distributed Systems.
 - 💞️ I’m looking to collaborate on any cutting-edge technology projects.
-- 🌱 I’m currently learning about Self Driving Cars, Spatio-temporal analysis, Human Evolution and Tensorflow implementations.
+- 🌱 I’m currently learning about Context Engineering, AI Agents Orchestration and Human Evolution.
 - 📫 How to reach me: [dileep.k1128@gmail.com](mailto:dileep.k1128@gmail.com)
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I am really into books.